jmmartin397/CSE_571_TP/README.md

 # CSE_571_TP
 Team Project for CSE 571

+Our project was developed using python 3.7.11 and requires the following packages:
+- numpy
+- matplotlib
+- pandas
+- tqdm

 *The Pacman training environment is taken from code used in the Berkeley CS188 Course.

 Various modifications needed to be made to the following files during development